-In July, we saw the supply chains inching back to normal, and the potential new normal for container shipping spot rates.
-Also, the White House doesn’t plan on stepping into rail and port talks soon, while the TravelCenters of America gets set to host a truckers relief campaign.
+In July, we saw the supply chains inching back to normal and the potential new normal for container shipping spot rates.
+Also, the transportation update included the White House not planning on stepping into rail and port talks soon.
+At the same time, the TravelCenters of America gets set to host a truckers relief campaign.

 Check out June’s trending transportation update on the shipping industry if you missed it.